Sign in | Register

 He will always remain my favorate player.
 A perfect gentleman on and off the field.
 He always made time to talk to young and old and made you feel his equal.
 I enjoyed watching him play.
 Because of him I became a tiger fan and to this day I remain one.
 I am now 66 and still watch all of the tigers games.
 Thank you Keith

-Contributions: Shawn Dollin, Andrew Ferguson, Greg Fiveash, Rugby League Tables, Alan Katzmann, Paul Carter, Bill Bates
+Contributions: Andrew Ferguson, Greg Fiveash, Max Turner, Tim Costello, Shawn Dollin, Rugby League Tables, Paul Carter, Alan Katzmann, Tony McCarron, Derek Farrar, Bill Bates